whiskeysierra/compass/.github/CONTRIBUTING.md

 ## Pull requests only

-**DON'T** push to the master branch directly.
+**DON'T** push to the main branch directly.
 Always use pull requests and let people discuss changes in pull request.
 Pull requests should only be merged after all discussions have been concluded and at least 1 reviewer gave his **approval**.